 Thus, in both cases, the function value does not exceed 1.
-Similarly, if the first player moves to $(1,2m,1), (2m+1,0,1)$ or $(2m+1,1,1)$, the second player will respond with a move to $(0,1,1)$ if $N=2l+1$, and to either $(1,1,1)$ or $(0,0,1)$ if $N=-2l-1$, so that the function value does not exceed 1. \item If the first player moves to $(x,2m,1)$ or $(2m+1,x,1)$ (where $x$ is an even number with $2\leq x \leq 2l$), the second player will respond with a move to $(x,x+1,1)$ (in this sequence of moves, it is more advantageous to have initially moved to $(x,2m,1)$ for the first player), leading to
+Similarly, if the first player moves to $(1,2m,1)$, $(2m+1,0,1)$ or $(2m+1,1,1)$, the second player responds by moving to $(1,0,1)$ if $N=2l+1$, and to either $(1,1,1)$ or $(0,0,1)$ if $N=-(2l+1)$, so that the function value does not exceed 1. \item If the first player moves to $(x,2m,1)$ or $(2m+1,x,1)$ (where $x$ is an even number with $2\leq x \leq 2l$), the second player responds by moving to $(x,x+1,1)$ (in this sequence of moves, it is more advantageous to have initially moved to $(x,2m,1)$ for the first player).
+Then